IvyApp/ember-cli-aphrodite/README.md

 To learn more about `aphrodite` and how to use it, visit the [aphrodite][] GitHub page.

+For Sass-style helpers, take a look at [ember-cli-polished-shim](https://github.com/IvyApp/ember-cli-polished-shim).

 ## Demo

 Basic example from the [Aphrodite README](https://github.com/Khan/aphrodite#api): https://ember-twiddle.com/81701ffed95b8ee19930b287fbefcca8